Jefferson Fisher

 Want to book Jeffrey Pfeffer as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Management speaker Jeffrey Pfeffer is one of the most influential voices in organizational behavior, leadership, and management theory worldwide.
-He holds the Thomas D. Dee II Professorship of Organizational Behavior at the Stanford Graduate School of Business, where he has taught since 1979.
-Over decades of research and teaching, Pfeffer has built a global reputation for challenging conventional wisdom, confronting uncomfortable truths about leadership, and translating rigorous evidence into practical frameworks executives can use to drive results.
+Pfeffer holds the Thomas D. Dee II Professorship of Organizational Behavior at the Stanford Graduate School of Business, where he has taught since 1979.
+His hugely popular course, The Paths to Power, is one of the school’s signature electives.
+Across decades of research, he has built a global reputation for translating rigorous evidence into practical frameworks, and for questioning the multi-billion-dollar leadership industry and the well-intentioned practices that so often fail.

-A prolific author, Jeffrey Pfeffer has written or co-authored 16 books and more than 160 articles and book chapters that have shaped modern management thinking.
-His best-known works include Power: Why Some People Have It—and Others Don’t, Leadership B.S., The Human Equation, The Knowing-Doing Gap, Dying for a Paycheck, Hard Facts, Dangerous Half-Truths, and Total Nonsense, and The 7 Rules of Power.
-Across these books, Pfeffer consistently applies an evidence-based lens to leadership, culture, power, and people management, offering clear, research-backed insights into what actually works inside organizations..
+Pfeffer has written or co-authored 16 books and more than 160 articles and book chapters.
+His best-known works include Power: Why Some People Have It and Others Don’t, The 7 Rules of Power, Leadership BS, Dying for a Paycheck, The Knowing-Doing Gap, and Hard Facts, Dangerous Half-Truths, and Total Nonsense.
+Each applies an evidence-based lens to leadership, culture, and people management, offering clear answers about what actually works inside organizations rather than what sounds good in theory.

-Power and influence are often misunderstood, yet they sit at the core of leadership effectiveness and career success.
-Based on Jeffrey Pfeffer’s best-selling book The 7 Rules of Power and one of Stanford GSB’s most popular courses, this keynote reveals how influence actually works inside organizations.
-It moves beyond theory to offer a clear, practical understanding of power, networks, and organizational dynamics.
+Power and influence are widely misunderstood, yet they sit at the heart of leadership and career success.
+Based on Pfeffer's bestselling book and one of Stanford's most popular courses, this keynote reveals how influence actually works inside organizations, moving past theory to the real dynamics of networks, credibility, and organizational politics.
+Rather than treating power as something to avoid, Pfeffer reframes it as an essential leadership skill that, used ethically, lets leaders get important things done.
+Audiences leave with concrete ways to build support, overcome resistance, and act with authority.

 | Basic Data Protection Information | |